 Bouillabaisse: seafood-based, once known as the soup of the poor, and now a five-star restaurant soup.
 They are composed of a mixture of onions, potatoes, fresh herbs, fish, shrimp, mussels and lobster.
 The perfect dish to share with friends and family.

 Tapenade: a paste made of black olives, capers, and anchovies with lots of garlic and olive oil.

-Panisse: an alternative to fries or potatoes, these are fried trays made from chickpeas.
+Panisse: an alternative to fries or potatoes are these fritters made from chickpea flour.
 They are eaten as a starter or accompaniment to the main course.